Polyrific-Inc/OpenCatapult/docs/dev-guides/create-task-provider.md

 }
 ```

 The next thing is to write the logic of our code generator inside the `Generate` method.
 Here, we will only extract the configuration  and additional configurations that are passed into the task provider.
+We'd also need to get the `Config` property in the base class, to determine where our source code will be saved.
+Our user can enter their prefered location in `Config.OutputLocation` but if they have no preferences, we'd take the `Config.WorkingLocation` instead.
 ```csharp
 public override async Task<(string outputLocation, Dictionary<string, string> outputValues, string errorMessage)> Generate() {